user search icon shopping cart icon 0 email icon email icon

 Spontaneous Meal Skipping

-Some people are intrigued by intermittent fasting but not ready to make a structured commitment.
+Some people are intrigued by intermittent fasting but have yet to be ready to make a structured commitment.
 These individuals can ease into the practice with spontaneous meal skipping.
-Without designating particular times or days as fasting periods, people can use their own hunger as a guide.
-On this plan, individuals simply choose to skip meals when they don't feel hungry.
+Without designating particular times or days as fasting periods, people can use their hunger as a guide.
+On this plan, individuals skip meals when they don't feel hungry.

 How Does Intermittent Fasting Work?

 Calories equal energy, and your body needs energy to work.
-When you deprive your body of energy from calories, however, the body can adapt.
+However, the body can adapt when you deprive your body of energy from calories.

 Burning Fat: Helping Your Body to Access Stored Energy